Print

 Open water

-Chickens can’t swim!
+Chickens cannot swim well and are at risk of drowning if they cannot easily get out of water.
 So open bodies of water such as water troughs, ponds, swimming pools, etc., pose very real threats to their wellbeing.
 Make sure that you either prevent access to the water, or place bricks etc., in water troughs the chickens can stand on to get out of the water.

 Table scraps